Master's Admissions Requirements

 - Military credits evaluated for equivalency to graduate-level college credits

 Once these transcripts have been received, the Registrar’s Office staff will complete your transfer credit evaluation.
 At the conclusion of the third (3rd) attempted Ashford University course in a degree seeking program, if any transcripts from institutions where graduate credit was earned have not yet been received, the Registrar’s Office staff will proceed with the transfer credit evaluation of any transcripts received to date.
 Additional transcripts may be submitted for evaluation at a later date, should they become available.
 If it is determined prior to the conclusion of the third (3rd) attempted Ashford University course that certain transcripts where graduate credit was earned are unable to be provided, you may sign and submit an Authorization to Close File form thereby waiving potential transfer credits from previously attended schools, in order to expedite the transfer credit evaluation process.
 These transcripts may be submitted for evaluation at a later date, should they become available.
-You are responsible for reviewing your transfer credit evaluation as well as your scheduled courses with your Student Advisor and informing them of any courses that you feel are duplicative or equivalent in content to previously completed coursework.
+You are responsible for reviewing your transfer credit evaluation as well as your scheduled courses with your Academic Advisor and informing them of any courses that you feel are duplicative or equivalent in content to previously completed coursework.
 You may submit official transcripts to Ashford University for review of transfer credits at any time.

 Cohort Retention, Persistence, and Graduation